cair/convolutional-tsetlin-machine-tutorial/README.md

 ### Learning with the Convolutional Tsetlin Machine

 We are now ready to address how the Convolutional Tsetlin Machine learns.
-For the sake of clarity, we will first consider learning of positive clauses, returning to the negative clauses towards the end of the section.
+For the sake of clarity, I will first consider learning of positive clauses, returning to the negative clauses towards the end of the section.

 #### Allocation of Pattern Representation Resources